workflux/workflUX/tutorials/Covid19_MSA_Group_Comparison.md

 ## **Step 1: Register with Your ELIXIR Account**

-1. Connect to CWLab using your browser of choice: https://cwlab.krini.ingress.rancher.computational.bio/
+1. Connect to workflUX using your browser of choice: https://cwlab.krini.ingress.rancher.computational.bio/

 You should see a welcome screen like this: